ultrazohm/ultrazohm_sw/docs/source/general/contribution_workflow.rst

 =====================

 The git-workflow of the UltraZohm follows the git-flow model (<https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow> <https://danielkummer.github.io/git-flow-cheatsheet/index.html>).
 Why?
-Because it is an easy to follow set of rules for branching.
+Because it is a easy to follow set of rules for branching.
 In addition to the git-flow model, pull requests are used for all merges to the ``main`` and ``develop`` branches (<https://www.atlassian.com/en/git/tutorials/making-a-pull-request>).
 It is not permitted (and not possible) to merge to the ``main`` or ``develop`` branch without a pull request.